flopezag/tutorials.secured-OrionLD/README.md

 ### Keyrock - User obtains Access Token

-#### :two::zero: Request

 To log in to the application using the user-credentials flow send a POST request to **Keyrock** using the `oauth2/token` endpoint with the `grant_type=password`.
 Additionally, the authorization filed is constructed as follows:

 For example to log-in as Alice the Admin:

-* The Client ID and Client Secret created in the IDM for your application are combined with a single colon `(:)`.
+- The Client ID and Client Secret created in the IDM for your application are combined with a single colon `(:)`.
   This means that the Client ID itself cannot contain a colon.
-* The resulting string is encoded using a variant of Base64.
+- The resulting string is encoded using a variant of Base64.
 For your convenience you can use the following command line instruction:

   ```bash
   echo -n "<Client ID>:<Client Secret>" | base64
   ```

-* The authorization method and a space (e.g. "Basic ") is then prepended to the encoded string.
+- The authorization method and a space (e.g. "Basic ") is then prepended to the encoded string.

+#### :two::zero: Request

 For example to log-in as Alice the Admin: